5 Best Nickel Free Cookware For Nickel Free Food

 The JYH21CT or 21CT AKA Chantal 21/0 stainless steel

-The 21CT stainless stell is yet another, less-known nickel-free steel, and it contains 21/0, which is 21% of chromium and 0% nickel.
-This stainless steel was formulated and developed back in 2006 in Japan, and it supposedly has a 30% faster heating rate than the 304 series. the 21CT’s chemical properties comprises of the following elements 21% chromium, 0.3% Titanium, 0.008% Carbon, 0.01% Nitrogen, and 0.43% Copper.
+The 21CT stainless steel is yet another, less-known nickel-free steel, and it contains 21/0, which is 21% of chromium and 0% nickel.
+This stainless steel was formulated and developed back in 2006 in Japan, and it supposedly has a 30% faster heating rate than the 304 series. the 21CT’s chemical properties comprise of the following elements 21% chromium, 0.3% Titanium, 0.008% Carbon, 0.01% Nitrogen, and 0.43% Copper.

 This Chantal stainless steel, unlike the 430, has ZERO nickel in it, which is especially good news for people who are hypersensitive to nickel.